kootenayMark/Wordpress-5-installation-runbook/README.md

 sudo apt-get install php7.0 libapache2-mod-php7.0 php7.0-mysql php7.0-curl php7.0-mbstring php7.0-gd php7.0-xml php7.0-xmlrpc php7.0-intl php7.0-soap php7.0-zip
 ```
 * Enter Y to agree to disk space requirements.
-### we can test that PHP is installed correctly by replacing the index.html file with an info.php file
+### we can test that PHP is installed correctly by replacing the index.html file with an index.php file
 Navigate to the HTML directory
 ```
 cd /var/www/html/